Microsoft Fabric and Databricks Unity Catalog — unraveling the integration scenarios

 Using Fabric and OneLake from Databricks/Unity Catalog

 Unity Catalog offers different ways to connect and leverage Cloud object storage connections (e.g. ADLS Gen2) as well as connect to external data systems to run federated queries (e.g. Azure Synapse).
+You can also r/w directly from Databricks to OneLake.

 Current options